 In addition, long-term Dexedrine abuse can affect a person’s psychological health immensely.
 Extreme paranoia, hostility, violent outbursts, and hallucinations can occur, even if the person is not on the drug after abuse has become compulsive.
 In many cases, people in this situation will require intensive treatment in an inpatient program in order to protect them from hurting themselves or others.

 Dexedrine Addiction Treatment

 Without the proper treatment, it can be nearly impossible for someone to stop abusing Dexedrine once addicted to it.
-Withdrawal can be treated with different medications, including anticraving agents and antidepressants, but it is very important for someone going through this process to receive professional help.
-According to the NIDA, though, behavioral therapies are currently the best methods for the treatment of prescription stimulant addiction because they can help patients:
+Withdrawal can be treated with different medications, including anti-craving agents and antidepressants, but it is very important for someone going through this process to receive professional help.
+We believe and evidence suggests behavioral therapies are currently the best methods for the treatment of prescription stimulant addiction because they can help patients:

 - Avoid relapse by practicing better life skills

 - Recognize and avoid triggers

 - Learn to cope with cravings and stress

 - Recognize any co-occurring mental disorders that require simultaneous treatment with their addictions

 - Build confidence and self-worth, which can help avoid the issue of relapse and lead to better life satisfaction

 Dexedrine is a beneficial medication when taken as prescribed, but those who misuse it put themselves in serious danger every day.
 Call 800-654-0987 now to begin treatment for prescription stimulant addiction, to safely and effectively build your recovery, and take back control of your life.